Trusted Tax Fraud Lawyer In NYC Federal

 A: The IRS Criminal Investigation Division (IRS-CI) is the primary investigator of federal tax fraud.
 This group investigates tax law violations thoroughly.
 While the IRS-CI is the primary investigator, they will often collaborate with other organizations, such as the FBI, the DOJ, and U.S. Attorneys’ Offices to help develop cases.

-Q: How Do You Report Someone for Federal Tax Fraud?
+Q: How Do You Report Someone for Federal Tax Fraud In NYC?

 A: If you suspect tax fraud, you can report it online or by mail using IRS Form 3949-A, Information Referral.
 People can use this form to anonymously report others for problems like offshore accounts, bogus deductions, or underreported income.
 For reliable tips that lead to taxes being recovered, the IRS Whistleblower Office may provide financial prizes.

-Q: Can You File a Claim Against Someone for Tax Fraud?
+Q: Can You File a Claim Against Someone for Tax Fraud In NYC?

 A: A person can, theoretically, file a claim against someone if they incurred damages from their fraudulent activity.
 Tax fraud is typically prosecuted by the government, so filing a claim for tax fraud in and of itself is not possible unless you suffered some sort of damage because of it.
 An example of this would be if the perpetrator used your identity to make false claims, and you lost money because of it.

-Q: How Long Does a Tax Fraud Case Take?
+Q: How Long Does a Tax Fraud Case Take in New York?

 A: The resolution of federal tax fraud charges may take months or even years.
 Particularly in complicated situations involving substantial sums of money or several businesses, the research step alone may take several months.
 Depending on the court’s timetable and the particulars of the case, the legal process, including indictment, pretrial motions, negotiations, or trial, may prolong the time frame after the person is charged.